Port de BoucharoBy Will • Sep 6th, 2012 • Category: Climbs, Cycling, pyrénées

 At 2208 metres is Col des Tentes (no Col sign!).
 There is parking and the road beyond is closed to cars.
 It’s then just a fun 1.5 kilomtres ride to Port de Boucharo.
 It’s paved — although a couple of mini avalanches littered the road.

-Port de Boucharo is the gap in top right over my shoulder.
+Port de Boucharo is the gap in top left over my shoulder.

 It’s the French/Spanish border, although there is no road — but hiking trails — on the Spanish side.